JackDougherty/jack-site/_pages/dataviz/index.md

 - Review Clean Up Data quiz and Meaningful Comparisons quiz
 - Different approaches to the [Covid case normalization question](https://docs.google.com/spreadsheets/d/1ZzvrYSgOlrVCoLrF2y4GHhMj70YPxhqEYg-nOiVpOXs/edit#gid=0)
 - If invited to share your screen with the class, go to my Zoom room <https://trincoll.zoom.us/my/jackdougherty>, mute your video and audio, and wait for me to admit you and share your screen
-- Overview of Learning Goal #5: Chart Your Data
+- Overview of Learning Goal #5: Chart Your Data.
+Start reading HODV Chapter 6 at <https://handsondataviz.org/chart.html>
   - Chart types
   - Chart design principles and rules
   - Create bar/column, histogram, line, area charts
   - Create annotated, range, scatter charts
-- Start reading HODV Chapter 6 at <https://handsondataviz.org/chart.html>
 - Prepare for Chart Your Data quiz, to be taken during any 2-hour period from Sun 3 Oct at 12 noon to Tues 5 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu)

 ### Thur 30 Sept